 The process of opening a bank account will vary from country to country.
-You will be pleased to know that banking in Portugal is relatively straightforward and it is pretty easy to open a bank account in the country.
+You will be pleased to know that banking in Portugal is relatively straightforward and Portuguese banks make it pretty easy to open a bank account in the country.

 Banking in Portugal for expats is important — making it easier to handle investments, make purchases, and complete applications while avoiding transaction fees.
 Indeed, if you are looking to move to Portugal it is essential to understand the banking system so that you are prepared to manage your finances and understand which option is the best for you.

 The banking system in Portugal is one of the most advanced in the world.
 At the moment, there are over 150 banks in the country, ranging from public banks and private national retail banks to international and new mobile banks.
 Offshore banking is also a possible option for expats in Portugal.
 These are located outside the bank holder’s country of residence and normally offer advantages such as lower taxation and cross-border services.

 Mobile banking and online banking services in Portugal are widely available, and Portugal is actually leading the way in increasing the efficiency and ease of payments.
 Take services such as MBWAY developed by SIBS Multibanco Scheme, where customers can link a debit or credit card to their phone number, enabling them to shop with instant payments as a prime example of Portugal leading the way in this field.

 In this article we’ll run over the process of opening a bank account for EU and non-EU nationals, banking fees to watch out for, and what you can do with a bank account here.
 We’ll also delve into how to find the right bank for you and provide a FAQ with extra information to help you with understanding the banking system and banking services in Portugal.

 What’s the process of opening a bank account and what documents do I need to open a bank account in Portugal?

 The process of opening a bank account in Portugal is relatively straightforward, provided that you have the correct documents ready.